josuegoyret/space-by-day/README.md

 Explore the universe, one photo at the time: The Space By Day shares the Astronomy Picture of the Day (APOD), curated by NASA's microservice.
 Access the APOD explanation by selecting a date in the calendar.
 This project results in a personal exercise for mastering performance and accessibility techniques in Next.js web apps with server side rendering.

+_Note: the project language is English as it follows the NASA's style_

 ## Project Structure

 The project is divided into two main directories: